wp-plugins/qoate-scroll-triggered-box/readme.txt

 * Highly custumizable
 * Easy social bookmarks (Twitter, FB, StumbleUpon, Digg, Delicious, RSS, MySpace, LinkedIn, Reddit, Technorati, Tumblr, Google, Netvibes, Mixx, Posterous, FriendFeed)
-* OR custom HTML content, can contain everything.
+* OR custom HTML content, thus pretty much everything.
 * Animation: Slide or Fade
 * Placement: any corner
-* Percentage: when should the box appear
+* When should the box show up? (percentage, at comments, at post end)
-* OR show when visitor reached the comments
 * Visitors can minimize/restore the box
-* More.. just install and see for yourself!
+* More..

 More info: